You tell me that you voted for Donald Trump for one reason: because you’re pro-life.

 I actually don’t believe you’re pro-life, I believe you practice a far more selective and convenient defense of Humanity.
 From where I’m standing it seems as though “Life” for you, comprises a very narrow demographic—one that bears a striking resemblance to you.
 The unborn are easy to advocate for because you can idealize them into something palatable to you, something benign and comfortable, something in your own image.

 You see, it’s not that you’re really pro-life, you’re pro-straight, white, Christian fetuses.

 I can tell by how often your heavy burden for the sanctity of life evaporates upon delivery.
-In so many cases this compassion really has a nine-month expiration date, as if life begins at conception but ends upon leaving the birth canal.
+In so many cases, any compassion you proclaim really has a nine-month expiration date, as if life begins at conception but ends upon leaving the birth canal.
 The completion of that third trimester is actually the shelf life of your passionate regard for much of the living.

-Because if that life you say you so treasure, one day converts to Islam, you label it dangerous, you see it as a threat, you applaud suggestions of its expulsion, you deny it open worship.
+Because if that life you say you so treasure, one day claims Islam, you label it dangerous, you see it as a threat, you applaud suggestions of its expulsion, you deny it open worship.

 If that life eventually comes out as LGBTQ, you condemn its soul, harass it in your workplace and church, try to prevent its marriage, tell it where and when it can use a public bathroom.
 You bully it and drive it to suicide.